flat design 3.0.

 Don’t make the mistake of jumping on the isometric flat design bandwagon and using it for every single project.
 Here are some of our favorite ways to use isometric design to enhance flat design US:

-1. Maps and Floor Plans
+1. Maps And Floor Plans

 Map drawn in isometric style.